ndexbio/ndex2-client/docs/createcx2.rst

 NetworkX
 ----------

-The :py:class:`~ndex2.cx2.NetworkXToCX2NetworkFactory` is designed to convert a NetworkX_ graph into a :py:class:`~ndex2.cx2.CX2Network`.
+The :py:class:`~ndex2.cx2.NetworkXToCX2NetworkFactory` facilitates the conversion of a NetworkX_ graph into a :py:class:`~ndex2.cx2.CX2Network`.
+This allows you to leverage the CX2_ format for sharing, storing, or processing networks in Cytoscape Ecosystem.

-This conversion is suitable for transferring network data from NetworkX_ to the CX2_ format.
+Features:

+* Converts nodes, edges, and their attributes from a NetworkX graph to a CX2Network.
+* Supports layout extraction from node attributes (x, y, z) or external position dictionaries (G.pos and G.zpos).
+* Handles edge attributes, network-level attributes, and node-level attributes.
+* Automatically assigns unique IDs to nodes when non-integer IDs are used.

+Layout storage settings:

+* If get_layout_from_pos=True, layout coordinates are extracted from G.pos and G.zpos.
+* G.pos: A dictionary mapping node IDs to (x, y) tuples
+* G.zpos: A dictionary mapping node IDs to z-coordinates.
+* If get_layout_from_pos=False, layout coordinates are extracted from node attributes (x, y, z) if they exist.

 .. warning::
-    As for now, only the conversion only handles networkx graphs with integer IDs of nodes.
-This will be fix in version 3.9.1.
+    If the Networkx graph contains string node IDs that cannot be converted to integers, the node IDs will be saved in the ``name`` attribute.
+If the graph already has a name attribute for its nodes, this may result in a conflict and loss of information.
+To avoid this, please rename the existing name attribute before saving the graph.

 .. code-block:: python

     import networkx as nx
     from ndex2.cx2 import NetworkXToCX2NetworkFactory, CX2Network

-    # Add nodes and edges to networkx_graph...
+    # Create and populate a NetworkX graph
-    networkx_graph = nx.Graph()
+    networkx_graph = nx.MultiDiGraph()
-    networkx_graph.add_node(1, size=5)
+    networkx_graph.add_node(1, name='Node1', size=5)
-    networkx_graph.add_node(2, size=6)
+    networkx_graph.add_node(2, name='Node2', size=10)
-    networkx_graph.add_node(3, size=7)
-    networkx_graph.add_edge(1, 2) weight=1.0)
-    networkx_graph.add_edge(2, 3, weight=0.9)

-    # Creating an instance of NetworkXToCX2NetworkFactory
+    networkx_graph.add_edge(1, 2, weight=1.0, interaction='activates')

+    # Add layout positions to the graph
+    networkx_graph.pos = {1: (10.0, 20.0), 2: (15.0, 25.0)}
+    networkx_graph.zpos = {1: 5.0, 2: 7.0}

+    # Convert to CX2Network using the factory
     factory = NetworkXToCX2NetworkFactory()

-    # Converting NetworkX graph to CX2Network
-    cx2_network = factory.get_cx2network(networkx_graph)
+    cx2_network = factory.get_cx2network(networkx_graph, get_layout_from_pos=True)

-    # cx2_network is now a CX2Network instance representing the NetworkX graph
+    # View the CX2Network data
     print(cx2_network.to_cx2())

 Pandas
 -------

-The :py:class:`~ndex2.cx2.PandasDataFrameToCX2NetworkFactory` enables the conversion of a :py:class:`pandas.DataFrame` into a :py:class:`~ndex2.cx2.CX2Network`.
-This is useful for integrating :py:class:`pandas.DataFrame` data into the CX2_ network structure.
+The :py:class:`~ndex2.cx2.PandasDataFrameToCX2NetworkFactory` facilitates the conversion of a :py:class:`pandas.DataFrame` into a :py:class:`~ndex2.cx2.CX2Network`.
+This is particularly useful for integrating tabular data into the CX2_ network structure for visualization, analysis, and sharing in Cytoscape Ecosystem.

+Features

+* Customizable Input: Supports defining custom source and target node fields and node and edge attributes via prefixes or explicit column lists.
+* Flexible Layout Handling: Automatically detects and uses node layout attributes (x, y, z) when present.
+* Edge Interactions: Supports custom interaction column name (`interaction_col` parameter).
+Default edge interaction type can be set using the edge_interaction parameter.
+* Default Behavior: If no custom edge attributes are provided, all non-node attribute columns are treated as edge attributes.
+* Node Attribute Updates: Nodes listed multiple times will have their attributes updated based on the latest occurrence in the DataFrame.

 Example 1 (setting node ids)